HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 ### "Don't trust the client" when there's nothing but clients

-When you're creating a traditional web app, you learn early on that **you can't trust what's coming from the user's browser**.
-You have no control over what happens on the client: A malicious user could be running a modified version of your web app, or could be tampering with the data that it sends your server.
+If you've ever created a traditional web app, you probably learned early on that **you can't trust what's coming from the user's browser**.

+You have no control over what happens "on the client" --- you might think it's your code, but it's on someone else's hardware.
+A malicious user could be running a modified version of your web app, or could be tampering with the data that it sends your server.

 So it's not enough to implement permissions on the client.
-Suppose your app checks whether a user has permission to modify a certain field; it's not enough for the app's UI to stop them: You still have to check their updates when they get to the server, to make sure they haven't bypassed your rules by tampering with the payload.
+Suppose your app checks whether a user has permission to modify a certain field; it's not enough for the app's UI to stop them --- you still have to check their updates when they get to the server, to make sure they haven't bypassed your rules by tampering with the payload.

 In a peer-to-peer world, there's nothing **but** clients — so you can't trust anyone.
 That means that every peer needs to check the information they get from other peers against the team rules.
 A